OMoores/OMooresDependencyDiss/README.md

 # Dissertation

-python3 -m unittest discover "tests" # Runs all tests python3 -m unittest tests.file # Runs all tests in a file
+python -m unittest discover "tests" # Runs all tests python -m unittest tests.file # Runs all tests in a file

 --- DEMO FILE ---
 A demo file called Demo.py can be run using the command "python ./Demo.py" whilst in the Dissertation directory